Constitution

 6. An auditor shall be appointed for two years by the EB and shall provide a report to the EB.
 The remuneration of the auditor shall be agreed by the EB.

-7. The financial year of the Society shall be 1 January to 31 December.
+7. The fiscal year of the Society shall be 1 January to 31 December.

 1. The members of the Society shall meet at an annual general meeting (AGM) which will take place at the annual international conference of IRSPM.
 All those attending the conference must be members of good standing at the time of attendance.
 All members of IRSPM shall be notified of the dates of the AGM, or any extraordinary meeting, not more than sixty days and not less than ten days before that meeting.
 The presence of twenty five members in good standing of IRSPM shall constitute a quorum for any AGM.
+If the quorum is not achieved, the AGM can be reconvened the day after and can take the required decisions, regardless of the quorum.
 In the case of an extraordinary meeting this notice shall also state the purpose for which the meeting is being called.

 2. The Secretary of the Society will be responsible for preparing the agenda of the AGM or of any extraordinary meeting.
 S/he will prepare and keep all the minutes of the Society, including of the AGM.
 The minutes of the EB shall be available to the general membership of Society through posting on the website.